config-i1/smooth/README.md

 4. errorType - the type of the error in the model: either additive or multiplicative;
 5. fitted;
 6. forecast;
-7. getResponse;
+7. actuals;
 8. lags - lags of the model (mainly needed for ARIMA and GUM);
 9. logLik;
 10. modelType - type of the estimated model (mainly needed for ETS and CES);
 11. nobs;
-12. nParam - number of the estimated parameters in the model;
+12. nparam - number of the estimated parameters in the model;
 13. orders - orders of the components of the model (mainly needed for ARIMA, GUM and SMA);
 14. plot;
 15. pls - Prediction Likelihood Score for the model and the provided holdout;